All Episodes

 After she confessed, the judge did not buy that.

-And the tape did not read her Miranda.
+And a tape did not read her Miranda.

-Aguilar's attorney argue that the night she was questioned by police.
+Aguilar's attorney argued that the night she was questioned by police, she thought that she was being arrested.

-Her attorney say that the officers did not read her her Miranda rights until after she confessed.
+Her attorneys say that the officers did not read her her Miranda rights until after she confessed.

 You have the right to consult an attorney, blah, blah, blah, right?

-The thing is this though, it gets murky when you're doing something like a um a custodial interview is when the person's not free to go, right?
+The thing is, this, though, it gets murky when you're doing something like a custodial interview is when the person's not free to go, right?

-But if you do an interview with a subject and they don't feel like they're free to go, but they are free to go, it could still be considered a custodial interview, right?
+But if you do an interview with a subject and they don't feel like they're free to go, but they are free to go, it could still be considered a casodo interview, right?

-So what I would do anytime I had an interview with someone and they weren't, I knew I wasn't gonna arrest them, or I was just trying to gather evidence.
+So, what I would do anytime I had an interview with someone and they weren't, I knew I wasn't going to arrest them, or I was just trying to gather evidence.

 Um, what I would do is I would put them in an interview room, it'd be very chill, the door would be open, right?